-For younger members, a young calf will give you experience and training-while you grow with the animal.
+If you are 9, 10, or 11 years old, a young calf will give you experience and training-while you grow with the animal.

 FIGURE 1.
 Select good type, strong, healthy calves like the one at bottom of picture.

 FIGURE 2.
 Club members look at records for help in choosing a calf.